-Private and group instruction is conducted for all ages and ability led by Woodstock Country Club PGA Director of Golf and comes to us from the Weston Golf Club, outside Boston.
-Matt is passionate about the game and is excited to share his teaching abilities with everyone at the Woodstock Country Club.
-His teaching philosophy adapts from student to student to incorporate basic swing fundamentals that help to work within each student’s abilities in achieving their short and long term goals.
-Lesson plans will be laid out in detail and the latest in video software and instructional technology will be available for all students.
+Private and group instruction is conducted for all ages and ability led by Woodstock Country Club PGA Director of Golf, Matt Closter for all ages and abilities.
+His teaching philosophy adapts from student to student to incorporate basic swing fundamentals that help to work within each student’s abilities to reach their short and long-term goals.
+Lesson plans are laid out in detail and the latest in video software and instructional technology is utilized for all students.